DonganTan/personal-web/content/post/2sDiD/index.markdown

 lastMod: "2023-10-29T00:00:00Z"
 projects: []
 subtitle: ''
-summary: "This paper employs a two-stage difference-in-differences estimator to examine the causal effect of economic sanctions on political stability.
-Empirical findings from 2,951 country-year observations between 1996 and 2020 strongly support the theory, highlighting the destabilizing effect of economic sanctions on political stability, especially in democratic and low-globalized nations."
+summary: "This paper employs a two-stage difference-in-differences estimator to examine the causal effect of economic sanctions on political stability."
 tags:
 - Economic Sanctions
 - Political Stability